 So many people want me to understand the truth.
-They either want me to believe in something or believe against it.
-So many sides seeking my attention, but after spending so much time listening to them and trying to understand who is right or wrong, I came to a few conclusions along the way.
+They either want me to believe or not believe in something.
+So many sides seeking my attention.
+Now hundreds of debates later I have come to a few conclusions.

-- I’m more interested in what people have to hide than in what they have to show.
+- I’m more interested in what people have to hide than in what they want to teach me.

 But the most important lesson I’ve learned is not to waste time doing something that doesn’t satisfy you.
 By all means, waste time doing what brings you satisfaction but don’t waste a second on a bad movie, boring conversation, or repeated arguments over the mundane.